swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 #### Existential Types in the Standard Library

 Currently, there are existential types in the standard library, such as `AnyHashable` and `AnyCollection`; with this new feature their implementations could be vastly simplified.
-To achieve type erasure in the standard library, `Hashable` needs a type-erased protocol (`_AnyHashableBox`), a generic container that acts as a bridge between that type-erased protocol and the concrete `Hashable`-conforming type (`_ConcreteHashableBox`) and, lastly, the `AnyHashable` type itself.
+To achieve type erasure, `Hashable` needs a type-erased protocol (`_AnyHashableBox`), a generic container that acts as a bridge between that type-erased protocol and the concrete `Hashable`-conforming type (`_ConcreteHashableBox`) and, lastly, the `AnyHashable` type itself.
 This is hard to maintain and difficult to understand boilerplate code.
 To avoid that, `Hashable` could just provide its default existential type, which is enabled by this proposal, with conformance to `Hashable` added as a special case – as is done with `Error` today.
 Similarly, `AnyCollection` could follow.
-As for source compatability, the current manually-written existential types will likely be required to be retained in the standard library under the same name.
+As for source compatability, the existing manually-written existential types will likely be required to be retained under the same name.